riazhedayati/beautiful-jekyll/_posts/2017-01-08-predict-song-genre-pt2.md

 It looks like there are some songs which are listed in the top 100 of multiple genres.
-While we could manually decide the more appropriate genre for the duplicated song, for simplicity we are just drop the second instance.
+While we could manually decide the more appropriate genre for each duplicated song, for simplicity we are just going to drop the second instance.

-<pre><code class="language-r line-numbers">str(lyrics)
-head(lyrics)
-table(lyrics$Genre)

-#check for and remove duplicates
+<pre><code class="language-r line-numbers">#check for and remove duplicates
 lyrics$SongTitle[duplicated(lyrics$SongTitle)]
 lyrics <- subset(lyrics, !duplicated(lyrics$SongTitle))
 table(lyrics$Genre)
 </code></pre>

-Although we were aiming to have 100 songs in each of the six genres, it appears that after dropping duplicates and accounting for broken links, our sample size drops to between 87 and 99 per genre.
+Although we initially thought we were going to have 100 songs in each of the six genres, it appears that after dropping duplicates and accounting for broken links, our sample size drops to between 87 and 99 per genre.

 ```
-##    Christian    Country Music   Hip Hop/Rap          Pop          R&B          Rock
+##    Christian         Country          Rap           Pop           R&B          Rock
 ##           99             87            91            90            91            91
 ```